Data Science Degree Programs in Montana

 On-Campus Data Science Ph.D.
 Programs in Montana

 There are no Ph.D. programs specific to data science in Montana.
+At the same time, there is one program in Montana that includes more generalized training in data science.
 You can learn about data science Ph.D. programs throughout the country by clicking here.

 The University of Montana’s Data Science Initiative offers a less intensive option for data professionals who don’t require master’s degrees.
 The Big Data Analytics Certificate program focuses on data scientists who need to store, process, and analyze complex data sets.
 This 12-credit program is ideal for anyone who wants to specialize in big data and previously studied data science at the undergraduate level.